cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/jailbreak-removal/removing-palera1n-atv.md

 Ubuntu-based Linux distributions are known to have issues successfully running palera1n.

-If you are using an Ubuntu-based Linux distribution and run into issues, it's recommended to either use another Linux distribution or follow <router-link :to="{ path: '/installing-palera1n-tvos-18.2', query: { tab: 'palen1x-(windows)' }, hash: '#tab-palen1x-(windows)' }">Installing palera1n (tvOS, palen1x)</router-link> instead.
+If you are using an Ubuntu-based Linux distribution and run into issues, it's recommended to either use another Linux distribution or follow <router-link :to="{ path: '/installing-palera1n-atv', query: { tab: 'palen1x-(windows)' }, hash: '#tab-palen1x-(windows)' }">Installing palera1n (Apple TV, palen1x)</router-link> instead.

 :::